Dead List: The Elderly in Horror Movies

 The Brotherhood of Satan (1971)

-Satanic cults became quite the rage in the early ’70s, and films like The Exorcist, The Asphyx, Messiah of Evil, The Sentinel, The Devil’s Rain, and The Omen all cashed in on the horror trope of the era.
+Satanic cults became quite the rage in the early ’70s.
+Films like The Exorcist, The Asphyx, Messiah of Evil, The Sentinel, The Devil’s Rain, and The Omen all cashed in on the horror trope of the era.
 The Brotherhood of Satan took more direct cues from Rosemary’s Baby than any of the other aforementioned Satanic Cult films.
-Rather than just a single elderly couple though, it utilized an entire community of senior citizens who are turning the children of a small California desert town into Satan worshipers.
-It’s like the lower-budget flip side to the Children of the Corn.
-Though this film didn’t make much of a dent at the box office, it is still appreciated by fans of cult (literally) films.
+Rather than just a single elderly couple, though, it utilized an entire community of senior citizens who are turning the children of a small California desert town into Satan worshipers.
+It’s like the lower-budget counterpart to Children of the Corn.
+Although this film didn’t make a significant impact at the box office, it is still appreciated by fans of cult films.

 Homebodies (1974)